-A Princess Hours remake is confirmed for 2022, 16 years after the original series aired in 2006.
-It’s no surprise that fans went on a frenzy about which ‘new generation’ Korean stars should play the main cast since it’s a beloved series not just in South Korea but also in different parts of Asia.
-A poll was conducted by Kpopmap, to which the remake's production company head Park Yeong Bae reacted with delight.
+ICYMI, a Princess Hours remake was confirmed in 2022, 16 years after the original series aired in 2006.
+Fans went into a frenzy about which ‘new generation’ Korean stars should play the main cast since it’s a beloved series not just in South Korea but also in different parts of Asia.
+A poll was even conducted by Kpopmap, to which the remake's production company head Park Yeong Bae reacted with delight.

 Moon Ga-Yeong as Shin Chae-Kyeong